jailtoncarlos/minio_datalake/README.md

 pip install git+https://github.com/jailtoncarlos/minio_spark.git
 ```

 ## Configuration

-Before using the library, configure the necessary environment variables for MinIO and Spark:
+Before using MinioSpark, it is necessary to configure the MinIO credentials and endpoint.
+Configuration can be done in two ways: through environment variables or by defining the `ConfSparkS3` or `SparkConfS3Kubernet` configuration objects.

+### Configuration via Environment Variables

 ```python
 import os